cjyuan/cyf-notes/itd.md

 When I clicked the link to your conversation with an AI page, I could not see your conversation.
 Can you use an AI tool to figure out why others cannot view your conversation when they open that link, and address the issue?

+---
+When I clicked the CodePen link, I could not see any CSS code.
+Did you forget to save your code on CodePen?

+---
+In your Google Doc, can you also include your answers to these two questions and add one to three sentences explaining why you chose the answers you did?
+  - Do you understand it all?
+  - Has any of the code been pasted from an AI tools or elsewhere?

+---
+When I clicked the link to your conversation with an AI page, I get an error message "Unable to load conversation ...".
+Can you use an AI tool to figure out why others cannot view your conversation when they open that link, and address the issue?